 For more information on the Interdisciplinary Liberal Studies Program, contact:

 Dr. Sven Arvidson

-The Matteo Ricci College offers the BA in Humanities for Teaching program, which also offers a Specialization in Elementary Education (K-8).
+The Matteo Ricci Institute offers the BA in Humanities for Teaching with a Specialization in Elementary Education (K-8).
 The curriculum is individualized to correspond to the grade level(s) and subject(s) that a student might want to teach.
 Graduates of the degree will earn a Washington State Elementary (K-8) Teaching Credential.
 An English Language Learner (ELL) endorsement is also possible.

 Dr. Paulette Kidder